Maine alternative to ‘red flag’ gun bill draws broad support

 The Maine Chiefs of Police Association supports both bills.
 Testifying Wednesday for the association, South Portland Police Chief Ed Googins said the alternative takes “a different approach” by using the protective custody law that officers already use to involuntarily commit individuals deemed to pose a threat.

-“This bill provides a less restrictive alternative to involuntary hospitalization for a person who may not warrant hospitalization but who, nevertheless, as evaluated by a medical practitioner . . . . pose a significant enough threat that they should not have access to firearms for a period of time,” Googins said.
+“This bill provides a less restrictive alternative to involuntary hospitalization for a person who may not warrant hospitalization but who, nevertheless, as evaluated by a medical practitioner … poses a significant enough threat that they should not have access to firearms for a period of time,” Googins said.

-Maine consistently records among the lowest homicide rates in the nation, with just 18 reported by Maine State Police last year.
-But Maine’s suicide rate is higher than the national average, with suicide by firearm listed as the most common cause of violent death in Maine from 1999 to 2016, according to federal data.
+Maine consistently records among the lowest homicide rates in the nation, with just 18 reported by the Maine State Police last year.
+But the state’s suicide rate is higher than the national average, with suicide by firearm listed as the most common cause of violent death in Maine from 1999 to 2016, according to federal data.

-The alternative was intended as a compromise to help keep guns out of the hands potentially dangerous individuals through a process that supporters believe is more protective of gun owners’ constitutional rights.
-It also likely has better odds of passage than the original “red flag” bill, L.D.
+The alternative is intended to be a compromise to help keep guns out of the hands of potentially dangerous individuals through a process that supporters believe is more protective of gun owners’ constitutional rights.
+It also likely has better odds of passage than the original red flag bill, L.D.
 1312, given the opposition it has met from Republicans and some Democrats representing rural districts.

 Geoff Bickford, executive director of the Maine Gun Safety Coalition, testified that the alternative offered by the Mills administration and SAM “would be a dramatic step forward for gun safety in Maine.”